marixel/jina-vault2/! chapter 5.md

 - ### 5.1.3: [[Photosynthesis]]: The Final Picture
 	- Robin Hill's experiment within chloroplasts (2 different types of reactions):
 		- one split water to release O2 (required light; seen in images above) ([[photolysis]]/splitting of water by light to produce O2)
-		- other didn't need light and attached/fixed H to CO2 to make a carbohydrate (glucose)
+		- other didn't need light and attached/fixed H to CO2 to make a carbohydrate (glucose; also known as **carbon fixation**)
 		- **experiment process:**
 			- [[chloroplasts]] placed in $\ce{CO2}$-deprived environment and added oxidizing agent ($\ce{NADP+}$)
 		![[Pasted image 20230810035757.png]]